Vilamovians

 Vilamovians are a Germanic-speaking ethnic group in Poland, living in the town of Wilamowice near Bielsko-Biała, who speak the Wymysorys language and maintain their own folk costumes and traditions.

 History

 During the Mongol invasion of Europe, the area was left depopulated and was subsequently settled by German, Scottish and Flemish settlers.
-Over time the colonists were assimilated, with the exception of Wilamowice.
+Over time the Flemish and Scottish settlers in the region were assimilated, with the exception of Wilamowice.
 Vilamovians' traditions say they are descendants of immigrants from Flanders.

-After World War II, Vilamovians were harshly persecuted in Communist Poland, since they were regarded as Germans.
+After World War II, Vilamovians were harshly persecuted in the Polish People's Republic, since they were regarded as Germans.
 Their language and costumes were banned in 1946.
 Some of them were moved to "Recovered Territories".
 A considerable number of representatives of this group live in Austria.